balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 })
 ~~~

 The response message conforms to the basic response message structure and includes a representation of the key or keys selected by the request.
-In the case of a request for a specific individual key, the response will contain a representation of a single key.
-In the case of a request for all keys or a subset of keys bound to a resource, the response will contain an array representing all KMS keys currently bound to the resource.
+When responding to a request for a specific key, the KMS will return a response that includes a KMS key object representation as described in {{proto-kms-key-object}}.
+When responding to a request for multiple keys, the KMS will return a response that includes an array of KMS key object representations.

 Response payload definition: